top of page

 I have a small gift for you.”

-Coyote Hawk held out his paw,
+Coyote Hawk held out both his paws,

-“Because of you, and
+saying, “Because of you, and

 the teachings of all of our relations, and

-my time with the Old Coyote Hawk
+my time with the Grampa Coyote Hawk

 on the Speaking Mountain of Truth and Thunder,